 During the winter months of 1989, a group of CPC Bali ex-students who gathered to play table tennis at the home of Mr. Victor Ndonyi in Wheaton, MD discussed the need to form a Bali Old Boys Association in the US.
 As a result of this discussion, a follow up planning meeting took place in March 1989 at Victor’s home.
-Here below are some key events that resulted from this meeting twenty years later.
+Below is a timeline of events that proceeded.

 The first elected executive officers were:

 |President:||Mr. Carl Monie|

 BOBA-DC was launched to the Cameroon community in DC through a free Christmas Party that took place in DC on December 22, 1990.

 Bobans were hailed by the community for their generosity.

 After a period of inactivity (comma), a committee was created to re-vitalize the association and explore the possibility of expanding the association to a national level.